RenanPPLima/RenanPPLima/README.md

-### Hi there 👋
+### Greetings!
+Welcome to my personal repository! 👋

-I have developed technical skills and am in continuous learning in Mobile and Web development, Frameworks, APIs, notions of Systems Architecture, Git and Github and agile methodologies.
+I am a self-driven learner, emphasizing self-management.
+This has enabled me to cultivate a diverse skill set, including hardware expertise, English fluency, and strong and relevant soft skills.

-I am always seeking knowledge day by day.
-I can quickly learn what is needed to keep the process going.
-I believe that we always need to learn, think outside the box and get out of the comfort zone.
+I embrace the concept of Life Hacking, maintaining a curiosity-driven and inquisitive nature.
+I am committed to continuous self-improvement, striving to optimize and enhance tasks, both in my personal and professional life.
+In my view, self-management and self-knowledge/awareness are primary skills for achieving success.

 <!--
 **RenanPPLima/RenanPPLima** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.